 When it comes to beautiful Italian coastal towns, it’s hard to beat Positano, a favorite among travelers and many Italians.

+This is one of the most popular, and also stunning Italian coastal towns.
 Situated in the Bay of Naples, along a huge coastline is the charming town of Capri.
 Its stunning scenery is filled with turquoise blue waters, sea caves, gorgeous gardens, soft sandy beaches, picturesque buildings, and iconic rock formations, which make Capri an ideal destination for a memorable holiday in Italy.

 The magical beauty of this Italian coastal town is such that it has served as a refuge to famous literary writers and poets Axel Munthe and Edwin Cerio.